 I’m sure by now you’ve come across “the math equation” about multiplying your puppy’s age in months by 5 to get a magic number.
 For example, an 8-week-old puppy is 2 months old so you would multiply 2 x 5 to get 10.
 As in 10 minutes of walking per day.

 I do not believe in following this equation.
 It highly underestimates the amount of walking a puppy can safely do.

-If you were to follow the above equation, here are some more examples:
+If you were to follow the above equation, here are some more examples for puppy exercise: